 Uber drivers have long-complained about company’s lack of benefits, training, or support—and recently about its fare cuts.
-T
+The company argues that keeping fares down and preserving its freelancer model is the only way for it to provide its convenient service.

 But one entrepreneur disagrees.